robfatland/pythonbytes/projects/bees/README.md

 to make suggestions.
 Good luck!

+To see the start of a solution -- but with the important code left out -- see the file (in this folder) `example.py`.
-To see a solution to this Project look at the file (in this folder) called `example.py`.
+To see a solution to this Project look at the file (in this folder) called `example_complete.py`.